Chapter 01: The Beginner’s Guide to

 In other words, yes, they’re testing the devices, but are they testing for the right biological threats?

-We cover this in more detail in Chapter 4 – Radio Frequency Fields.
+We cover this in more detail in our chapter on Radio Frequency Fields.

 The hard truth is that, whether through government inefficiency or regulatory capture, the safety guidelines haven’t been updated for a quarter century and it’s unlikely that these safety guidelines are good enough for today’s modern communication devices.